balanced/balanced-api/errors.rst

 ======

 ``status_code``
-    *string*.

-    HTTP response code of the exception.
+    *string*.HTTP response code of the exception.

 ``status``
     *string*.
 ``additional``
-    *string*.

-    Any additional information that may describe how to resolve the issue.
+    *string*.Any additional information that may describe how to resolve the issue.

 ``category_type``
-    *string*.

-    The type of the exception.
+    *string*.The type of the exception.
 Values: ``request``, ``banking``, or ``logical``

 ``category_code``
-    *string*.

-    The code of the exception.
+    *string*.The code of the exception.

 ``extras``
-    *object*.

-    Any extra information associated with this exception.
+    *object*.Any extra information associated with this exception.

 ``description``
-    *string*.

-    Description of the exception
+    *string*.Description of the exception

 ``request_id``
-    *string*.

-    An ID that can be used to identify and debug the exception.
+    *string*.An ID that can be used to identify and debug the exception.

 .. _address-verification-failed: